powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/02-BuildingADriveExplorer.md

 **2. Create new custom components for you drive explorer app:**

-   - Create and populate the following files:
+   - Create and populate the following files to create our types for the todo's & our components to customize the drive explorer.

      a.
 Create `editors/todo-drive-explorer/types/todo.ts`:
      - Copy the code from [todo.ts](https://github.com/powerhouse-inc/todo-drive-explorer/blob/ee63786fa8ceed71de63cd9c52f1795ad11ac403/editors/todo-drive-explorer/types/todo.ts)

+     This type represents the specific data structure or state shape that the todo-drive-explorer component uses to manage or display To-Do items.

      b.
 Create `editors/todo-drive-explorer/components/ProgressBar.tsx`:
      - Copy the code from [ProgressBar.tsx](https://github.com/powerhouse-inc/todo-drive-explorer/blob/ee63786fa8ceed71de63cd9c52f1795ad11ac403/editors/todo-drive-explorer/components/ProgressBar.tsx)